Accidental Discovery of Hemoglobin's Role in Altitude

 The Serendipitous Discovery

 Further investigation revealed that these changes enhanced oxygen delivery across various body tissues, allowing for sustained metabolism despite reduced atmospheric pressure.
 The findings suggested that hemoglobin’s affinity for oxygen increases under low-oxygen environments, facilitating efficient adaptations seen among native populations such as those living in the Andes or Himalayas.
-These communities thrive at altitudes often exceeding 5,000 meters above sea level.
+These communities thrive at altitudes often exceeding 5,000 meters above sea level, where oxygen partial pressure is significantly lower than at sea level.

 Background: Understanding Hemoglobin